 U.S. News & World Report’s rankings condense a great deal of information about the quality of the education at each school they evaluate, making it easier for students to compare the academic quality of schools.

-U.S. News‘ rankings are based on collected data from more than 1,800 colleges and include such factors as standardized test scores, acceptance rates, number of faculty, student-faculty ratios, and graduation and retention rates.
-A full writeup on their methodology can be found on the U.S. News & World Report website.
+U.S. News & World Report’s rankings are based on collected data from more than 1,800 colleges and include such factors as SAT and ACT scores, acceptance rates, number of faculty, student-faculty ratios, and graduation and retention rates.
+A full write-up on their methodology can be found on the U.S. News & World Report website.

-U.S. News’ ranking complements other national accolades UNE has garnered:
+U.S. News & World Report’s rankings complements other national accolades UNE has garnered

 - The Princeton Review: 381 Best Colleges